mynameisfho/My-Data-Analyst-Portofolio/Grocery Store Sales - YesFood/README.md

 | stock_location | Nominal.
 The location that stock originates.
 This can be one of four warehouse locations, A, B, C or D </br>Missing values should be replaced with “Unknown”. |

 ### Data Outputs:
 - Table 1.
 During 2022, a bug in the product system caused the `year_added` value to be missing for some products introduced that year.
 Since the year a product was added could affect its price, having this information is crucial.
 The table identifies how many products have a missing `year_added` value.
+The output should be a single column, `missing_year`, with a single row giving the number of missing values.
     - Fields : 1
     - Records : 1
 - Table 2.
 Clean the missing values